simpeg-research/earthscope-mt-course/README.md

 ## Summary

-This repository contains the notebooks and tutorial resources for the Magnetotelluric (MT) Instrumentation and Data Processing Short Course - Day4: MT inversions and Earht Models.
+This repository contains the notebooks and tutorial resources for the Magnetotelluric (MT) Instrumentation and Data Processing Short Course - through Day2-Day4:

+- Day2: MT Data, Data Formats, Software, & Data Processing
+- Day3: MT Dataset Explorations
+- Day4: MT inversions and Earht Models.

-This tutorial focuses on providing hands-on numerical resources to forward model and invert MT data.
+This set of tutorials focus on providing hands-on examples of downloading, processing, visualziing, and inverting MT data.

-For the forward modelling, I will start from 3D then reduce the domain into 2D and 1D.
-In contrast, for the inversion, I will start from 1D then exapnd the domain into 2D and 3D.
-For both forward modelling and inversion, I will use an opne-source geophysical software package, [SimPEG](https://www.simpeg.xyz).
-Both synthetic and field data are used as motivating examples.
-The field data used in this tutorial is compiled by [Jared Peacock](), Paul Bedrosian, Anna Kelbert, and avaialble in the form of [MTH5](https://github.com/kujaku11/mth5).
-For reading the field data into [SimPEG](https://www.simpeg.xyz), I will use [MTpy](https://github.com/MTgeophysics/mtpy).

 ## Prerequisites